JavaScript API reference

 Boolean

-If set to true the widget will show up only on mobile devices.
+If set to true, the widget appears only on mobile devices.

 Example: